 - be at least 18 years old

-- not have been declared incapable by a court in Canada or in another country
+- not have been declared incapable under the laws of a Canadian province or territory, or by a court in a jurisdiction outside Canada

 - be an individual (i.e., a corporation cannot be a director)